gSchool/ada-CS-Fundamentals-Internship/01-algorithms/02-algorithms-divide-conquer.md

 Binary search can be used to solve many problems related to searching through sorted data.
 The following problem offers an opportunity to use the binary search algorithm using a modified approach.

 ```
-Suppose you are given a sorted array of non-negative distinct integers.
+Suppose we are given a sorted array of non-negative distinct integers.
 You are tasked with finding the smallest missing non-negative element inside of the array.

 If present, the array should start with the integer 0.